contagon/handbook/handbook/38-church-policies-and-guidelines.md

 * Help children prepare for happiness in marriage and follow the law of chastity (see [2.1.2](2-supporting-individuals-and-families.md#212-husband-and-wife)).
 * Address the dangers of pornography, the need to avoid it, and how to respond when they encounter it.

-For more information, see “[Sex Education and Behavior](https://www.churchofjesuschrist.org/study/manual/gospel-topics/sex-education-and-behavior?lang=eng)” (Gospel Topics, topics.ChurchofJesusChrist.org).
+For more information, see “[Sex Education and Behavior](https://www.churchofjesuschrist.org/study/manual/gospel-topics/sex-education-and-behavior?lang=eng)” (Topics and Questions, topics.ChurchofJesusChrist.org).

 As part of their responsibility to teach their children, parents should be aware of and appropriately seek to influence the sex education taught at school.
 Parents teach correct principles and support school instruction that is consistent with the gospel.